Yoast/duplicate-post/readme.txt

 3. On the post edit screen, you can click on 'Copy to a new draft' above "Cancel"/"Move to trash".

-4. While viewing a post as a logged in user, you can click on 'Copy to a new draft' as a dropdown link under "Edi Post" in the admin bar.
+4. While viewing a post as a logged in user, you can click on 'Copy to a new draft' as a dropdown link under "Edit Post" in the admin bar.

 2, 3 and 4 will lead to the edit page for the new draft: change what you want, click on 'Publish' and you're done.